 If you do this correctly your performance review = more money.
 I’ll show you how, including the exact words to use in my free Ultimate Guide to Getting a Raise & Boosting Your Salary.

-This guide includes some of our most advanced material on negotiation – including real world examples, case studies, a salary calculator, and cut-and-paste scripts to make sure you get paid what you deserve in 2016.
+This guide includes some of our most advanced material on negotiation – including real-world examples, case studies, a salary calculator, and cut-and-paste scripts to make sure you get paid what you deserve.

 If you only check out one piece of this guide, use the salary calculator to see how much you’re missing out on: